vtex-apps/store-components/docs/Image.md

 | `srcSet`      | `string`   | URL of the image to use in different situations.              | - |
 | `title` | `string` | Image title displayed on hover | - |

+> All image HTML attributes are also valid props.

 - **`link` props:**

 | Prop name     | Type       | Description                                                                | Default value |